NKI-AI/dlup/README.md

 - Dataset classes to handle whole-slide images in a tile-by-tile manner compatible with pytorch
 - Annotation classes which can load GeoJSON, [V7 Darwin](https://www.v7labs.com/), [HALO](https://indicalab.com/halo/) and [ASAP](https://computationalpathologygroup.github.io/ASAP/) formats and read parts of it (e.g. a tile)
 - Transforms to handle annotations per tile, resulting, together with the dataset classes a dataset consisting of tiles of whole-slide images with corresponding masks as targets, readily useable with a pytorch dataloader
-- Command-line utilities to report on the metadata of WSIs, tile WSIs, and convert masks to polygons
+- Command-line utilities to report on the metadata of WSIs, and convert masks to polygons

 Check the [full documentation](https://docs.aiforoncology.nl/dlup) for more details on how to use dlup.